AstronomyAPI/Samples/README.md

 ### Description

-This repository contains various examples code for the API
+This repository contains various example code for the API

 ## vue